NajiyaFatma/NajiyaFatma.github.io/_pages/about.md

 News
 ======

-Book chapter published in Hybrid Modeling and Simulation Conceptualizations, Methods and Applications
+Book chapter published in '**Hybrid Modeling and Simulation Conceptualizations, Methods and Applications**'